Program Name: Bright Start License/Registration ID: 272782

 Dec 27, 2024 416.11(a)(1) No child may be accepted for care in a child care program unless the program has been furnished with a written statement signed by a health care provider verifying that the child is able to participate in child care and currently appears to be free from contagious or communicable diseases.
 A child's medical statement must have been completed within the 12 months preceding the date of enrollment.
 Corrected

 Dec 27, 2024 416.14(b) Before the Office issues an initial license, the applicant must complete a health and safety training course approved by the Office relating to the protection of the health and safety of children and must demonstrate basic competency with regard to health and safety standards.
 Such training must comply with the federal minimum health and safety pre-service training requirements.
 Health and safety training received prior to issuance of the license, may be applied to the initial fifteen (15) hours of training required pursuant to section 416.14(c)(1) of this Part provided that such training was received within twelve (12) months of licensure.
 If an applicant does not become licensed or registered within two years of successfully completing the health and safety training, the coursework must be repeated.
-Not Corrected
+Corrected

 Dec 27, 2024 416.14(c) Each employee and volunteer must complete a minimum of thirty (30) hours of training every two years.
-The required 30 hours of training every two years is subject to the following conditions: Not Corrected
+The required 30 hours of training every two years is subject to the following conditions: Corrected

 Dec 27, 2024 416.15(b)(25)(iii) At the two-year calendar date in a four year licensing cycle, a program must be in compliance with the following mid-point requirements and be able to show proof of compliance to the Office when requested: proof of compliance with the training requirements of section 416.14.
-Not Corrected
+Corrected

 Dec 27, 2024 416.15(c)(3) The program must maintain on file at the group family day care home, available for inspection the name, address, gender, and date of birth of each child and each child's parents names, addresses, telephone numbers and place(s) at which parents or other persons responsible for the child can be reached in case of an emergency; Corrected